Siilsy/Minesweeper/README.md

 ## 🛠️ Details
 Unfortunately, it's in French, but there are not so many text so it won't be hard to understand.

-The script has been created the November 21 of 2023.
+The project has been created the November 21 of 2023.